 The first thing to consider when contacting a mortgage company is the level of service and the experience they offer.
 Research, the mortgage company at an online consumer rating site or the Better Business Bureau.
 The Better Business Bureau is the industry standard for consumer protection and provides information on mortgage companies that are BBB validated.

-With over a decade assisting buyers only Elika has established strong relationships with leading lenders such as Wells Fargo, CitiBank, Chase, Bank of America and more.
+With over a decade assisting buyers only Elika has established strong relationships with leading lenders such as Wells Fargo, CitiBank, HSBC, Chase, Bank of America and more.
 Contact us.